 15. ‘Life on Purpose: How Living for What Matters Most Changes Everything‘ by Victor J. Strecher (2016).
 Goodreads star rating = 3.9/5.

 Why it’s good: Victor wrote this book after the death of his daughter.
-She had previously suffered from heart problems following exposure to the chicken pox virus, and knowing that death was potentially around the corner at any moment enabled him and his family to make the most of their lives whilst she was still with them.
+She had previously suffered from heart problems following exposure to the chicken pox virus, and knowing that death was potentially around the corner at any moment enabled him and his family to make the most of their lives while she was still with them.

-Once his daughter passed, he turned to philosophy to try to understand the meaning of life, and explored just how beneficial it is to have a strong sense of purpose.
+Once his daughter passed, he turned to philosophy to try to understand the meaning of life and explored just how beneficial it is to have a strong sense of purpose.
 It can help you live longer, reduce your risk of dementia or heart disease, and generally help you to live a more satisfying life.

 He also goes into five ways to improve energy and willpower: